 Our employees receive fair and reasonable work regardless of their gender, race or any disabilities.
-We embrace just business practices with the various highway contractors and vendors that
+We embrace just business practices with the various highway contractors and vendors that work with us.

 Innovation and technology form a key pillar of our business, ensuring business continuity as well as future-proofing our business.
-From our corporate headquarters to our highway operations, we leverage on innovation and technology to enhance our efficiency, take climate action and elevate our customer
+From our corporate headquarters to our highway operations, we leverage on innovation and technology to enhance our efficiency, take climate action and elevate our customer experience.